Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Summary

 \section{Summary}

-This work investigates how elliptically polarized light breaks $C_{4}T$ symmetry and induces gaps at both the $\Gamma$ and $M$ points in the spectrum of a $d$-wave altermagnet.
-The gap around the $\Gamma$ point gives rise to Chern bands with Chern number $|C|\!=\!\frac{1}{2}$, while the gap around the $M$ point contributes another Chern number $|C|\!=\!\frac{1}{2}$, leading to a total Chern number of $|C|\!=\!1$.
+In summary, this work investigates how elliptically polarized light breaks $\hat{\cal C}_{4}\hat{\cal T}$ symmetry and induces gaps at both the $\Gamma$ and $M$ points in the spectrum of a $d$-wave altermagnet.
+The gap around the $\Gamma$ point gives rise to Chern bands with Chern number $|C|\!=\!1/2$, while the gap around the $M$ point contributes another Chern number $|C|\!=\!1/2$, leading to a total Chern number of $|C|\!=\!1$.
 This indicates that the $d$-wave altermagnet can be transformed into a Chern insulator under light irradiation with a high-frequency photon beam.

 Particularly, there exists a critical value of the light amplitude at which a topological phase transition occurs.
-As the light amplitude increases to this critical point, the gap at the $\Gamma$ point remains open, but the gap at the $M$ point closes.
-Beyond the critical value, the gap at the $M$ point reopens, signifying a band inversion at the critical point.
+As the light amplitude increases to this critical point, the gap at the $\Gamma$ point remains open, but the gap near the $M$ point closes.
+Beyond the critical value, the gap near the $M$ point reopens, signifying a band inversion at the critical point.

-At extremely low temperatures, the thermoelectric Hall coefficient, which shows a linear temperature dependence for the thermoelectric Hall conductivity, vanishes within the gapped region between the conduction and valence bands.
-However, it exhibits peaks and dips at the edges of the gap regions, suggesting that thermoelectric Hall conductivity can be used to probe both the bandwidth and the gapped region around the $\Gamma$ point.
+At extremely low temperatures, the thermoelectric Hall coefficient, which shows a linear temperature dependence, vanishes within the gapped region (bandwidth) between the conduction and valence bands.
+However, it exhibits peaks and dips at the edges of the gap regions near both the $M$ and $\Gamma$ points, suggesting that thermoelectric Hall conductivity can be used to probe both the bandwidth and the gapped region around the $\Gamma$ point.

-Similarly, the low-temperature thermal Hall coefficient, which shows a linear temperature dependence for the thermal Hall conductivity, becomes quantized in the gapped region between the conduction and valence bands.
+Similarly, the low-temperature thermal Hall coefficient, which shows a linear temperature dependence, becomes quantized in the gapped region (bandwidth) between the conduction and valence bands.
 This observation suggests that thermal Hall conductivity can serve as a probe for the topological properties of the system.

+Analogous effects are predicted in $g$- and $i$-wave altermagnets: light irradiation can open gaps at high-symmetry points and induce anisotropic spin-orbit coupling.
+As a result, the predicted light-driven Chern insulating states, as well as the associated anomalous thermoelectric and thermal Hall effects, can also be realized in these systems.